translate/pootle/docs/upstream_differences.rst

 Some of the work done in our fork has been merged back to upstream.
 Some of these might contain small differences, mostly because Pootle-as-a-product has different business needs.

-Layout Differences
-^^^^^^^^^^^^^^^^^^

-- Redesigned navigation scheme, including fast, easy and practical navigation via breadcrumb drop-downs.

-- Tabs have been replaced in favor of drop-down menus.

-- Critical errors are prominently displayed.

-- No home page.
-Users are redirected to their preferred language pages instead, falling back to the project listings page.

-- Single-column and wide browsing table.

-- All templates are gathered in a single location (*pootle/templates*), and have been reorganized and sorted.

-- `Modern browser support <browsers>`_.
-This includes latest stable versions of major browsers, and therefore some JavaScript libraries that don't rely on old browsers can be used (namely jQuery 2.x).
-Some CSS prefixes have been removed too.